-Number and value of peer listings - Companies within certain industries may be more prevalent on certain exchanges or in certain jurisdictions, which may assist investors and analysts to provide more accurate valuations.
+Number and value of peer listings - Biopharma and healthtech companies concentrating on particular products or therapies may be more prevalent on certain exchanges or in certain jurisdictions, which may assist investors and analysts to provide more accurate valuations.
+The concentration of university-related laboratories and biopharma and healthtech incubator companies should also be considered in choosing among jurisdictions and listing venues.